-When Thomas Edison wasn’t running around stealing inventions that weren’t his own, he was publicly electrocuting defenseless animals.
+When Thomas Edison wasn’t running around stealing inventions that weren’t his own, he publicly electrocuted defenseless animals.
 He was trying to make Nikola Tesla‘s Alternating Current (AC) look somehow more dangerous than his own Direct Current (DC).
 He would normally electrocute stray dogs and cats, but one time he got to fry an elephant.

 Boing Boing has a link to a YouTube video of Edison’s elephant electrocution.
-I’m not into animal cruelty so I’m not posting a link to the video.
+I’m not into animal cruelty, so I’m not posting a link to the video.

 Thomas Edison was a dick

 Not only was Thomas Edison a major dick, but he was also wrong.
 AC voltage is no more dangerous than DC.
 It’s current that’s deadly, not voltage.
 High voltage normally means high current.
 It doesn’t matter what version of voltage it is.

 When I worked as an electronics technician, the worst I’ve ever been shocked was not with AC, but good old DC.
 I once accidentally brushed up against high-current 28 volts, and it felt like I was hit with a baseball bat wielded by a minor deity.
 I’ve been shocked with AC voltage as high as 460 volts, and it didn’t hurt nearly as bad.
 Current kills, not voltage.